 3 For more information on the TR auction process, refer to MM 4.4.
-Only those settlement amounts relating to transactions in any round of a TR auction will appear on the financial market settlement statement.
+Only those settlement amounts relating to transactions for all in any rounds of any TR auction will appear on the financial market settlement statement.

 1.4 Contact Information